(1) NATURE & SCOPE OF BLOLOGY

 Chromosomal Theory of inheritance Sutton and Boveri

-Cohesion Theory of Ascent of Sap Dixon and Jolly
+Cohesion Theory of Ascent of Sap Dixon

 Double fertilization of Angiosperms Nawaschin and Guingard